 Megan O’Hara is the Director of Violence Prevention Initiatives at the Office of Prevention and Education at Northeastern (OPEN) and a licensed independent clinical social worker.
 Megan has worked in health promotion and prevention efforts on college campuses since 2013.
 Previously, she worked as an outpatient therapist and high school social justice teacher.
 Megan earned her BA in Psychology and Master of Education from the University of Notre Dame and a Master of Social Work from Boston College.
 In her free time, she enjoys hiking, painting, exploring bookstores, and playing volleyball.

-Kirsten (they/she) is the Senior Assistant Director of Wellness Initiatives at the Office of Prevention and Education and a licensed independent clinical social worker.
+Kirsten (they/them) is the Associate Director of Wellness Initiatives at the Office of Prevention and Education and a licensed independent clinical social worker.
 They earned a Master of Public Health degree with a concentration in community assessment, program design, implementation, and evaluation as well as a Master of Social Work degree majoring in clinical social work with a specialization in trauma and violence from Boston University.
-She has previously worked as a stabilization case manager with older adults experiencing housing insecurity, as a policy fellow with the Massachusetts Commission on LGBTQ Youth, and as an administrator in a college academic advising office.
-Kirsten joined the OPEN team full-time in 2020 after completing her advanced year social work internship with OPEN.
-They are passionate about using the tools of public health and social work to facilitate conversations about substance use, sexual violence, and wellness with students.
+Kirsten joined OPEN in fall 2019.
+Kirsten has additional experience working in academic advising, housing case management, LGBTQ+ state policy, and behavioral health therapy at a LGBTQ+ community health center.
+They are passionate about supporting student growth, healing, and resilience through harm reduction and trauma-informed lenses.
 Outside of the office, Kirsten spends their time cuddling their two cats, going on nature walks, wheel-throwing pottery, and talking to anyone who will listen about marine biology.

 Kyla Martin (she/her/hers) currently serves as the Confidential Resource Advisor for Northeastern.She is a graduate of Macalester College with a B.A. in Mathematics, earned a M.S. in College Student Development and Counseling from Northeastern University, holds a graduate certificate in Restorative Practices from the International Institute for Restorative Practices, and is currently working on her Ph.D. in Leadership and Human Resource Development at Louisiana State University.Through assistantships, internships, as well as full and part time employment Kyla has worked at 15 different institutions of Higher Education in various functional areas.
 In previous positions, she has served both complaints and respondents of discrimination cases to support them through the investigation and adjudication process or to provide support and resources.